- About Code Enforcement

 - Des Moines Municipal Code

 - Everett Municipal Code Ch.
 9.64 - Chronic Nuisance Properties - Includes in definition of chronic nuisance properties, nuisance activity on property within 200 feet of nuisance property that involve person in charge of property or associated with person in charge of property.

 - Seattle Municipal Code Ch.
-10.09 - Chronic Nuisance Properties - Chronic nuisance property includes 3 nuisance activities within 6 months or 7 nuisance activity within 12 month period.
+10.09 - Chronic Nuisance Properties - Chronic nuisance property includes 3 nuisance activities within six months or seven nuisance activity within 12-month period.
 Also includes upon a request for execution of a search warrant, has been the subject of a determination by a court two or more times within a twelve-month period that probable cause exists that illegal possession, manufacture or delivery of a controlled substance or related offenses as defined in RCW Chapter 69.50 has occurred on the property.